gee-community/geemap/docs/contributing.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.6, 3.7 and 3.8, and for PyPy.
+3. The pull request should work for Python 3.10-3.13.
 Check <https://github.com/gee-community/geemap/actions> and make sure that the tests pass for all supported Python versions.